 |Contested||One of the alliances has to achieve over 50% population in the region.
 Only the population of the top 5 alliances count.||Can degrade to unlocked if the alliance loses the majority.|

 |Secured||The alliance has to hold the majority for over 24 hours continuously.||Members of the controlling alliance can activate the ancient power of the region (if it has one) and their villages in the region receive victory points, as long as region population is still over 4,000.|

 If the regional population drops below 4000, the region stops producing VP and doesn't offer the regional power.

 The region is still conquerable / unlocked/conquered/secured, the mechanics of conquering cooldowns is unaffected.
-The only change is that VP-production stops and the powers of that region are not visible in treasuries.
+The only change is that VP-production stops and the power of that region is not visible in treasuries.